ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-and-configure-aoag/setup-and-configure-aoag.md

 12. The **Results** section shows **The wizard completed successfully** message as shown in the following image, and then click on **Close**
   ![Microsoft sql server always on high availability wizard results](./images/mssql-aoag-result.png " ")
-13. Open the show dashboard by right on newly created on Availability group, we can see the successfully primary and read replica as shown as following image.
+13. Open the show dashboard by right on newly created on Availability group, you can see the successfully primary and read replica as shown as following image.
   ![Microsoft sql server always on high availability dashboard](./images/mssql-aoag-dashboard.png " ")